 If you bring a picnic lunch, think carefully about what to bring.
 Your little one will have sandy fingers, no matter how often you wipe them, so skip anything that they will have to hold.
 Baby food and yogurt pouches are ideal; look for ones that can be frozen so they will keep cold, and be nice and cool when it’s time to eat (they also double up as ice packs to keep other food cool!)

-What to do once you arrive:
+What to do once you arrive at the beach with a baby

 Once you get to the beach, pick a spot and get comfy.
 Try not to sit too close to the water in case the tide comes in and you have to move out of the way, but don’t sit too far away where it’s a long trek to the water’s edge.
 Spread out your beach blanket, set up your tent and your inflatable pool, and let your little one crawl around; if you decide to being chairs, use them to sort of fence your little one in so they have a make shift play zone.
 Don’t worry too much about baby getting messy; they will get sand and sea water everywhere and yes, chances are that some will end up in their mouths.
 Try to relax and only clean up when necessary; chances are that they’re having a ball!